-A Great Album for the Week Before Easter, and the Week Virus Deaths Rise
+A Great Album for the Week Before Easter, and a Week of Suffering

-He died about six weeks ago, sitting on stage, while performing.
+He died early last year, sitting on stage.
 He stopped playing, apologized, and passed away.
 One thing David Olney left us was a great album to listen to in the week between Palm Sunday and Easter.
-And in the time when many people, maybe some we love, will die of a virus that came out of nowhere, when we might face our own Good Fridays and seek our own Easters.
+And especially when, with the pandemic, economic troubles, social conflict and division, we might face our own Good Fridays and seek our own Easters.

 Lewis and O’Connor

-Olney was doing what C. S. Lewis did, in his own way, as a songwriter who told stories.
+As a songwriter who told stories, Olney was doing in his own way what C. S. Lewis did.
 Lewis explained that the Christianity he grew up with “was associated with lowered voices; almost as if it were something medical.
 But supposing that by casting all these things into an imaginary world, stripping them of their stained-glass and Sunday School associations, one could make them for the first time appear in their real potency?”

 The writer Flannery O’Connor did the same thing.
-Violent painful things happen in her stories, because modern people didn’t see sin as sin.
+Violent painful things happen in her stories, because modern people didn’t see sin as sin — or godliness as godliness.
 They accepted the sinful as normal.
 With that kind of reader, “You have to make your vision apparent by shock — to the hard of hearing you shout, and for the almost blind you draw large and startling figures.”

 The Stone — you can listen to it here — begins with a conman remembering meeting Jesus.
 The song’s called “Jerusalem Tomorrow.”
 People aren’t buying his tricks anymore.
 He finds out that some guy had already been through doing real miracles and not asking for money.
 He wants in.